ScottGriffin213/BundleBouncer/README.md

 ## Notes

 * **Using ANY mods can get you banned from VRChat.** Don't talk about using mods, and don't be obvious around people you don't trust.
+* While BundleBouncer tries to block as much as it can, it still relies on known signatures and hashes for much of it's power.  **False negatives (and positives) are possible.**
+* BundleBouncer is now tied into a significant part of Unity's crusty underbelly.
+This can result in occasional weirdness.
 * Some C# files in this project are generated from sets of data not included in this repository (to prevent skiddies getting access to all the bad avatars we know of), so **the files seen here are _not_ a complete representation of the codebase**.
   * However, the files in this project **are** representative of everything in the DLLs.
 Compiling this code *should* result in a DLL mostly identical to the one released as a binary (beyond some compiler gibberish).
 * For security, malicious avatar IDs are [hashed](https://en.wikipedia.org/wiki/Cryptographic_hash_function) and mildly obfuscated so skiddies can't easily grab a list of them.